Americans are eating way more calories than recommended and you may be surprised to discover that a sweet tooth isn't the only thing to blame.

 From pizzas and pasta to beef and dairy-laden dishes, our typical lunch and dinner choices often mean we're packing in more than the recommended daily intake of 1,500 to 2,500 calories.

 While having a low-calorie breakfast can go a long way in helping you lose weight, sticking to 100-calorie meals for lunch or dinner will also help to reduce your overall calorie count.

 But before you think we've relegated you to a life of carrot sticks and lemon water, don't fret.
-The Cereal School is all about making food healthy and fun, so we have a list of tasty and wholesome 100-calorie meals just for you.
+Schoolyard Snacks is all about making food healthy and fun, so we have a list of tasty and wholesome 100-calorie meals just for you.

 Making Your Calories Count

 Before we share some of our favorite 100-calorie meal ideas, we thought you'd like to know that not all calories are created equal.

 While a calorie is a calorie, what you choose to make up those calories can make a huge difference in your health.
 Here are a few top tips to make your calories count.

 As mentioned, added sugar is nothing but empty calories, which means it provides no health benefits whatsoever.
 The bad news doesn't end there.
 Evidence suggests that consuming too much added sugar increases the risk of weight gain and diabetes.